microsoft/BotBuilder-V3/Connector/Message Types.md

 layout: page
 title: Message Types
 permalink: /connector/message-types/
-weight: 240
+weight: 245
 parent1: Bot Connector SDK
 ---

-# Message Types
+Your bot's end point will recieve Message objects that are communication.

-There are other types of messages which are used to convey system operations or channel system operations to the bot.
-They give the bot information about the state of the channel and the opportunity to respond to them.
+There more than one type of message which are used to convey system operations or channel system operations to the bot.
+They exist to give the bot information about the state of the channel and the opportunity to respond to them.

+This table gives you basic overview of the message types:

-| **MessageType**           | ** Description **
+| **MessageType**           | **Description**
 | --- ----------------------|---- ---------------------------------------------------------------------
 | **Message**                   | a simple communication between a user <-> bot
 | **Ping**                      | A system request to test system availability